DEADLINE FOR APPLICATIONS

-A fourth category is an award presented annually by the society through the Australian National University’s School of Art Emerging Artist Support Scheme (EASS).
+A third category is an award presented annually by the society through the Australian National University’s School of Art & Design Emerging Artist Support Scheme (EASS).

 This category is aimed at high-profile experienced potters and ceramic artists who are looking to spend time developing new work in a new environment.
 To be considered for this program applicants are expected to have considerable experience as a maker and/or exhibitor and to have achieved recognition for their technical and artistic work.
 Residencies may be for up to three months.

 - A stipend of up to AU$1000 per month;